logo

 5. Begin applying for open K-12 librarian positions.

-Those who are currently licensed as teachers in another subject may also choose to add a school librarian endorsement to their existing license by earning a master’s degree in library science.
-In some states, current teachers may also be eligible to add a school library endorsement after completing a graduate certificate in library science, rather than a master’s degree, though according to the National Center for Education Statistics (NCES), there are only a handful of certificate programs available in the field.1 Regardless, due to the small number of openings for librarians overall and the typical graduate education for these positions, a specialized master’s degree program may lead to a greater number of job opportunities.
+Teachers who are licensed in another subject may choose to add a school librarian endorsement to their existing license by earning a master’s degree in library science.
+In some states, current teachers may also be eligible to add a school library endorsement after completing a graduate certificate in library science, though according to the National Center for Education Statistics (NCES), there are only a handful of certificate programs available in the field.1 Regardless, due to the small number of openings for librarians overall and the typical graduate education for these positions, a specialized master’s degree program may lead to more job opportunities.

 Helpful Skills and Experience

-Well-developed organizational skills, excellent communication and presentation skills, and sound problem-solving skills are important for prospective school librarians.
-They should have a passion for helping people, as their job duties center around other people’s needs.
+Well-developed organizational skills, communication and presentation skills, and problem-solving skills are important for prospective school librarians.
 Specialization in one area complimented by a demonstrable skill set in the information sciences can give school librarian candidates an edge in the job market.
-School librarians must also stay up to date on current trends in literature to ensure they add appropriate titles to the collection.
+School librarians may specialize in certain areas of library science like fine arts or collections.

 Possible Job Titles for This Career